Palm wine: Africa

 Palm wine plays an important role in many ceremonies in many tribes and nations of Nigeria such as among the Igbo and Yoruba peoples, and elsewhere in Central and Western Africa.
 Guests at weddings, birth celebrations, funerals, and gatherings to observe important festivals and holidays are served in generous quantities.
 Palm wine is often infused with medicinal herbs to remedy a wide variety of physical complaints.
 As a token of respect to deceased ancestors, many drinking sessions begin with a small amount of palm wine spilled on the ground (Kulosa malafu in Kikongo ya Leta).
 Palm wine is enjoyed by men and women, although women usually drink it in less public venues.

 In parts of southeastern Nigeria, namely Igboland, palm wine is locally referred to as "mmanya ocha" (literally, "white drink"), with "ngwo" and "nkwu" variants.
 It plays a very important role in traditional Igbo settings.
 In Urualla, for instance, and other "ideato" towns, it is the drink of choice for traditional weddings.
 A young man who is going for the first introduction at his in-laws' house is required to bring palm wine with him.
-There are varying gallons of palm wine required, depending on the customs of the different regions in Igboland.
-This culture can be observed similarly in the neighboring north-western regions of Cameroon.
-(North West Region).
+There are varying amounts of palm wine required, depending on the customs of the different regions in Igboland.
+This culture can be observed similarly in the neighboring north-western regions of Cameroon (North West Region).

 Poyo is a fermented drink made in Sierra Leone from various species of palm trees.
 In Sierra Leone, poyo plays an important role among the local people.
 According to the Limbas people, one of the oldest ethnic groups in Sierra Leone, he who brings poyo brings life.
 It is served at weddings, birth celebrations and funeral wakes.

 There are four types of palm wine in the central and southern Democratic Republic of the Congo.
 From the oil palm comes ngasi, dibondo comes from the raffia palm, cocoti from the coconut palm, and mahusu from a short palm that grows in the savannah areas of western Bandundu and Kasai provinces.